 Meteorological radar is a dual polarized Doppler radar operating in the C-band, which generates all data for predicting thunderstorms.
 All this information, as well as lightning cloud databases, is used by software with specific algorithms to generate areas where silver iodide should be sprayed.

 The central control station is the location of (operating) personnel, within which all information from meteorological radar and launch positions is collected and processed.
 There is also an automated fire control system at the station.
 The automated fire control system receives data, including data on hail areas, by means of special meteorological radar software.
-The automated fire control system determines the optimal starting position (platform), the number of required missiles and ensures that orders (commands) are sent to the appropriate launching devices.
+The automated fire control system determines the optimal starting position (platform), the number of required rockets and ensures that orders (commands) are sent to the appropriate launching devices.

-To protect the entire Kakheti area, 85 launch sites are required - one for every 10 km - which is the operational range of the anti-hail missile.
+To protect the entire Kakheti area, 85 launch sites are required - one for every 10 km - which is the operational range of the anti-hail rocket.
 The launch pads are equipped with a rocket launcher, solar panel, grounding and security systems.
-The launcher (launcher) can be charged with 24 anti-hail missiles.
+The launcher (launcher) can be charged with 24 anti-hail rockets.
 It can be guided in the required direction and can be used to launch missiles.

 The anti-missile is a 60 mm calibre unguided missile, which delivers 50-70 grams of silver iodide reagent and dissipates it at an altitude of 2.5-4.5 km for 30-35 seconds.
-The number of missiles needed per year is estimated at 5,000.
+The number of rockets needed per year is estimated at 5,000.

 According to data from 2015, at that time part of the project was already implemented and an anti-hail network was installed on Mount Chora.